Pragadhishnitt/Whisper_AI/README.md

 ## 🔮 Future Plans

 - Option to replace rule-based annotation with **LLM-based tagger**.
+- Also looking out for Audio Language Models to replace OpenAI's whisper model
 - Batch pipeline runner with retries and JSON repair.
 - Convert into an **agentic AI system** (monitoring inputs folder, auto-execution, feedback loop).